 The Council Management Team (CMT) meet weekly to develop policy and strategic issues commensurate with the Council's aims, objectives and priorities.
 CMT also considers other internal control issues, including risk management, performance management, compliances, efficiency and financial management.
-Four CMT sub-groups, Corporate Risk, Organisation, C3 (communications) and the Equalities & Diversity Group are in place to consider specific areas of work.
-The Leader and Deputy Leader of the Council hold weekly meetings with the Chief Executive Officer to review progress in achieving the Council's objectives, priorities for action, performance management and forward planning for major issues.
+Three CMT sub-groups, Corporate Risk, Organisation and the Equalities & Diversity Group are in place to consider specific areas of work.
+Points of communication are circulated following these meetings to all staff.
+The Leader holds weekly meetings with the Chief Executive Officer to review progress in achieving the Council's objectives, priorities for action, performance management and forward planning for major issues.